johot/live-deps/Readme.md

 # Live Package

-_Work with your packages (design systems / component libraries etc) locally in your app with live reloading!\*_
+_Work with your packages (design systems / component libraries etc) locally in your app with live reloading (where available)!_

-\*Where available for example in a `webpack` enabled project.

 ## Tested and works with